ProxeusApp/proxeus-core/README.md

 ## Contributing

 As an open-source project, we welcome any kind of community involvement, whether that is by contributing code, reporting issues or engaging in insightful discussions.
-Especially, we are looking forward to receiving contributions for custom workflow nodes.
+Especially, we are looking forward to receiving contributions for external workflow nodes.

-See the [coding style](coding_style.md) section for instructions on the coding style we use.
+See the [Contributing](docs/contributing.md) section for instructions on how to contribute.

-Please use our support@proxeus.com email to open improvement and bug tickets.

 ### Security Issues